originally written for my “Family Time” Column in Fountain of Life Magazine, Jan/Feb 2016

 But how sweet the celebration will be when midnight comes and we see how He has cleaned our house.

-We will stand before Him and find ourselves in “new heavens and a new earth, where righteousness dwells.”
-(2 Peter 3:13)
+We will stand before Him and find ourselves in “a new heaven and a new earth, where righteousness dwells.”
+(2 Peter 3:13, NIV)

 Yes, thankfully, we are a people who love new beginnings, a God-given trait—given to lead us to God Himself.

 So, “forgetting what lies behind and straining forward to what lies ahead, …press on toward the goal for the prize of the upward call of God in Christ Jesus.”
 (Phil.
-3:13-14)
+3:13-14, ESV)

 Here’s to New Beginnings.